ProfgLX/Dolphin-Lightguns-Accuracy-Inis/README.md

 # Dolphin Lightguns Joystick mode Inis (New method)
-This release was made by Prof_gLX
+This release was made by Prof_gLX.
 It's based on the Dolphin Lightgun Accuracy work by Prof_gLX, PiperCalls, Ego_bizarro and Tovarichtch.

 I can often be found on the Sinden discord and the Gun4IR discord.
 I do not provide help in DMs.
 All DMs asking for help will be ignored.